 Sequel Displacement: Gargan is actually Venom III, but Venom II was a complete pansy and didn't last very long, so many forget he existed.

-MJ's fans love her due to her compelling Character Development over the years, her funny personality, her natural chemistry with Peter and the fact that she felt in love with him being completely aware of that he was Spider-Man, but not because of it.
-Their criticisms to Gwen are her dated and inconsistent characterization during the time she was alive in the comics and the fact that she loved Peter, but hated Spider-Man.
+MJ's fans love her due to her compelling Character Development over the years (easily THE most developed supporting character in the entire cast), her funny personality, her natural chemistry with Peter and the fact that she felt in love with him being completely aware of that he was Spider-Man, but not because of it.
+They also point out that as a poor working-class scrapper from a broken home she is as much Peter's Foil as his Love Interest, and a very unique and modern update on the old superhero Love Interest trope as a muggle girlfriend who liked both Peter and Spider-Man.

 Squick: Kraven's daughter, who, instead of Most Common Superpower, was a hot Pettanko chick with rockabilly hair and tight clothing.
 We later find out she's twelve.
 Curse you, ambiguous art style!